shanujaiswal/Practice_Project/Python/1) Python Notes.md

 1. `and` – Returns `True` if both conditions are `True`.
 2. `or` – Returns `True` if at least one condition is `True`.
 3. `not` – Negates a condition (`True` becomes `False`, and vice versa).

-## **The "in" Operator**

-- The `in` operator is used to check if a specified object exists within an iterable object container, such as a list or string.

 ## **Truthy and Falsy Values**